EyalYe/UsainWolt/src/Server/API Documintation.md

   ```

 ### Notes
-- Ensure that binary data (like images) is correctly handled when sending and receiving requests.
+- Ensure that images (binary data) are handled correctly when sending or receiving requests.
-- Always validate user credentials before processing requests that require authentication.
+- Validate user credentials before processing requests that require authentication.

-This documentation provides an overview of the API methods and their expected inputs/outputs.
-Use this as a guide to integrate the UsainWolt server into client applications effectively.
+This documentation provides an overview of the UsainWolt API methods and their expected inputs/outputs.